Find schools

 “We must continue investments in new technologies, like advancement in forecasting, atmospheric river research, aerial snow surveying, groundwater recharge, water recycling, and desalination, as well as the importance of modernizing our infrastructure and flood management system,” White says.

-In addition to upgrading sensors for enhanced data collection, a significant effort is underway to replace the aging physical infrastructure of many hydrometeorological data collection stations.
-Many of the towers, poles, and buildings that house the sensor equipment are in danger of failure when subjected to the harsh conditions experienced in the Sierra Nevada mountains during the winter.
+In addition to upgrading sensors to enhance data collection, a significant effort is underway to replace the aging physical infrastructure at many hydrometeorological data collection stations.
+Many of the towers, poles, and buildings that house sensor equipment are at risk of failure under the harsh conditions in the Sierra Nevada mountains during the winter.
 DWR has identified a structural solution engineered to withstand extreme wind events while also making it safer for DWR staff to repair and maintain.
-Construction of these new structures is expected to begin in the summer of 2023.

 Drought isn’t a problem exclusive to California, but it is an endemic one.
-New and aspiring engineers would do well to take note of what the state’s accomplished concerning its water supply, and where it’s headed next.
-Further interdisciplinary collaboration, both formal and informal, can pave the way for more effective results.
+New and aspiring engineers would do well to take note of what the state has accomplished regarding its water supply and where it’s headed next.
+Further interdisciplinary collaboration, both formal and informal, can lead to more effective outcomes.

 “As new innovative tools to address climate change impacts are developed by the next generation of engineers, this will further our work to sustainably manage California’s water supply,” White says.